alexabush/problemSolving/interviewCake/greedyAlgs/otherIndexProducts/readme.md

 2. There's now a stipulation in the problem: we can't use division!
 So that makes things harder...

 ## Brainstorm Reworking of Problem

+So we can't use division, which means we can't get the product of all the numbers and then divide

+so we need to recalculate the product everytime

+I'm not sure what the new time complexity will be, but we'll still be iterating over the array

+I could make a n^2 solution where I iterate over the array and then reduce all numbers that aren't the current number

+That should work, and should be fairly easily to implement